dagster-io/dagster/examples/experimental/dagster-airlift/README.md

 Set `MIGRATING` to `True` or eliminate the `if` statement.

 The DAG will now display its migration state in the Airflow UI.
+(There is some latency as Airflow evaluates the Python file periodically.)

 <p align="center">